xpack-dev-tools/wine-xpack/README.md

 ## Release schedule

-This distribution generally follows the major upstream [releases](https://dl.winehq.org/wine/source/).
+The [upstream](https://dl.winehq.org/wine/source/) release cycle is about two weeks, with one major release every year.

+This distribution generally plans to have at least one, possibly two releases per year.

 ## User info